Tommy Edman Preview, Player Props: Cardinals vs. Pirates

 Tommy Edman At The Plate

-- He has hit a home run in 10.0% of his games this season, and 2.9% of his trips to the plate.
+- He has gone deep in 9.9% of his games this season, and 2.8% of his chances at the plate.

-- Edman has had at least one RBI in 23.0% of his games this season (23 of 100), with more than one RBI seven times (7.0%).
-He has also been responsible for three or more of his team's runs in five contests.
+- In 22.8% of his games this year, Edman has driven in at least one run.
+In seven of those games (6.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.